-HTTP connections between a web browser and server start when the browser sends a request to the server; the server then sends back data in response.
-To enable FileMaker Server to push data to the browser when the browser hasn't requested anything, FileMaker WebDirect employs a technique called long polling.
-When the web browser initiates a FileMaker WebDirect connection, the browser sends an HTTP request to the server and tells the server to hold this request until the server has something to send.
-When the server has an update to send (data or user interface updates), the server uses this outstanding request to respond.
-The web browser processes the response, then sends another request to the server, which the server holds again until it has something to send.
-In this way, the web browser always keeps a request outstanding with the server, which responds as needed.
+A connection between a web browser and a server starts when the browser sends a request to the server; the server then sends back data in response.
+To enable FileMaker Server to push data to the browser when the browser hasn't requested anything, FileMaker WebDirect employs the WebSocket protocol and a technique called long polling.
+Once FileMaker WebDirect establishes a connection to FileMaker Server, the web browser and server communicate as needed to update records, change layouts, perform scripts, and more.